 The process for establishing an emphasis area begins with the department curriculum committee and requires the approval of the division curriculum committee, the dean, the Vice Provost for Undergraduate Studies and the campus undergraduate curriculum committee, prior to the approval by both the Provost and the Chancellor.
-Once approved by the Provost and the Chancellor, the Office for Undergraduate Studies will prepare paperwork for transmittal to Coordinating Board for Higher Education.
+Once approved by the Provost and the Chancellor, the Office of the Provost will forward the request and required materials to UM System, with the next step being the Coordinating Board for Higher Education.

 Adding an emphasis area requires that at least 50% of courses be common to all such emphasis areas within the discipline.
 However, CBHE would like to see “some reasonable degree of uniqueness” between the programs.
 While Board of Curators approval is not needed, CBHE does need to approve the request.
 Implementation of the emphasis area, once approved, will be tied to the Registrar’s Catalog Description of Courses deadlines of January 10 and will take effect in the fall semester.